 AGA and DHHS-IHS-OEHE supported application of the energy use values for non-common areas to all applicable floor space, common and non-common.
 (AGA, No. 16 at p.
 4; DHHS, No. 24 at p.
-4) Based on the rationale provided in the NOPR and the supporting public comments, today’s rule implements the approach proposed in the NOPR.
+4) Based on the rationale provided in the NOPR and the supporting public comments, this proposed rule continues the approach proposed in the NOPR.

+8. Major Renovations

+As noted previously in this document, the CBECS and RECS data that provide the baseline for today’s requirement are building level data.
+For major renovations that are whole building renovations, the maximum fossil fuel-generated energy consumption values generated from CBECS and RECS provide requirements that are comparable to the energy consumption of the whole building renovation.
+However, DOE believes that the maximum consumption levels presented in the proposed tables may not be appropriate for major renovations that are system or component level retrofits.
+As such, DOE is proposing that the requirements for system and component level retrofits would be based on percentage of whole building fossil fuel consumption represented by the retrofitted system or component.
+The applicable table value would be multiplied by this percentage to arrive at the maximum allowable energy use of the retrofitted system or component.
+DOE requests comment on this approach, as well as comment on other approaches that could be used to determine the requirement for system and component level retrofits.

-8. Other
+9. Other

 Two additional comments were submitted that do not fit into one of the scope subcategories.
 EEI asked how mixed-use buildings would be treated.
 (EEI, Public Meeting Transcript, No. 7 at p.
 19) The proposed rule required agencies to perform a building area-weighted average in order to determine the appropriate baseline for mixed-use buildings.
 75 FR 63407.
-The specific method to do this is found in section 433.300(d)(3) of the final rule.
+The specific method to do this is found in section 433.200(d)(3) of the proposed rule.

 NPGA thought a paradox existed in that the required reductions identified for years preceding FY 2030 may change and yet fossil fuel energy consumption reductions may not apply to Federal agencies until the regulations are finalized.
 (NPGA, No. 23 at p.
 4) DOE notes that the specific percentage reduction requirements by fiscal year are defined by statute and cannot be changed by DOE.
 In the NOPR, DOE stated that DOE intends to revise the maximum allowable fossil fuel-generated energy consumption tables, which are based on the required percentage reductions in the statute, to adjust for climate.
 75 FR 63408.
-DOE has done this in today’s rule.
+DOE has done this in today’s rulemaking.
 DOE acknowledges that the specific means to obtain the FY 2030 goal are not known today, but believes that advances in design practices and technology over the next 20 years will make the requirement increasingly attainable.

 D. Methodology to Determine Compliance

-Once the appropriate baseline fossil fuel-generated energy consumption has been determined for commercial buildings and multi-family high-rise residential buildings and low-rise residential buildings, today’s rule provides the statutorily-mandated reduction requirements to those baseline consumption values.
+Once the appropriate baseline fossil fuel-generated energy consumption has been determined for commercial buildings and multi-family high-rise residential buildings and low-rise residential buildings, this rule provides the statutorily-mandated reduction requirements to those baseline consumption values.
 As noted in the NOPR, rather than setting standards by only listing the percentage reductions required, DOE has decided to deduct the statutorily-required percent reductions from the CBECS and RECS baselines to establish the maximum allowable fossil fuel-generated energy consumption for each building type and climate zone.
 75 FR 63408.
-Establishing today’s standard as an absolute value should simplify agency use and interpretation of today’s rule.
+Establishing today’s standard as an absolute value should simplify agency use and interpretation of this proposed rule.

 1. Whole Building Simulation